MartijnC-dnd/Eberron_Startspeler/docs/adventuring-party/aeren.md

 My lover disappeared without a trace.
 I have been looking (albeit passively) for that person ever since.

-### Made an enemy

-Bundrigo Hilltopple, Neutral Halfling that works as a Innkeeper.
-He is alive and quite successful.
-I caused several bar fights in his inn while staying there.

 ### Tragedy after the last war

 I was imprisoned for a crime you didn't commit and spent 2 years in jail.
 They charged me with murder of a guard in a jewelry store.
 It was one of the other thiefs that did it.
 They all pinned it on me.

+### Made a friend

+Mary Alton, Neutral Good Human Druid that works as an Artisan.
+She is alive and well.
+Always had a place for me to stay when I visited her.
+Runs a herb/flower shop.

+### Made an enemy

+Bundrigo Hilltopple, Neutral Halfling that works as a Innkeeper.
+He is alive and quite successful.
+I caused several bar fights in his inn while staying there.

+### Made an enemy

+Soveliss Xiloshem, Neutral Elf Barbarian that works as an Artisan (Blacksmith).
+He is alive, but I haven't heard from him in a while.
+I once stole daggers from his weapon shop.
+He swore to take his revenge.

 Links: